mikemerin/FM-layouts/README.md

-#Fangame Marathon 2021 Layouts
+# Fangame Marathon Layouts - 2022 Update

-This is a program to dynamically generate layouts for FM2021.
+This is a program to dynamically generate layouts for Fangame Marathon.

 To get started: